shurushetr/awesome-snapmaker/readme.md

   - Dual Extruder related - [SM2.0 / ARTISAN]
     - 📝 [Dual Extruder design / Dry box setups](https://forum.snapmaker.com/t/dual-extruder-design-dry-box-setups/29697) - [@Spaced](https://forum.snapmaker.com/u/Spaced) discussing why you might have inconsistent nozzle heights and rough prints when you feed filament via bowden tube.
     - 📚 [Dual Extruder heatcreep temporary solution provided by Snapmaker](https://forum.snapmaker.com/t/dual-extrusion-head-heat-creep-discussion-thread/30010/140) - post by [@Jade](https://forum.snapmaker.com/u/Jade) in response to big discussion started by community in [Dual Extrusion Head: Heat creep discussion thread](https://forum.snapmaker.com/t/dual-extrusion-head-heat-creep-discussion-thread/30010).
 Sounds like there will be a shipment from snapmaker to owners of dual extruder for permanent proper fix.
-    - 📚 ARTICLE WAS REMOVED FROM WIKI - [The extruder buckle of the Dual Extrusion Module gets loose](https://wiki.snapmaker.com/general/troubleshooting/dual_extrusion_module_extruder_buckle_get_loose) - Wiki article addressing a widespread problem described by community members across Facebook groups and snapmaker forum.
+    - 📚 [The extruder buckle of the Dual Extrusion Module gets loose](https://forum.snapmaker.com/t/temporary-solution-buckle-wedge-stl-file-for-extruder-buckle-issues/31716) - forum topic with temp. wedge solution,  addressing a widespread problem described by community members across Facebook groups and snapmaker forum.
 Sounds like there will be a shipment from snapmaker to owners of dual extruder for permanent proper fix.
     - 📚 [Troubleshooting articles related to Dual Extruder issues](https://wiki.snapmaker.com/t/dual%20extrusion)
 ## How to modify stuff
+- Firmware
+  - Snapmaker 2.0
+    - Tools
+      - 💻 [Snapmaker2 update bundle tools](https://github.com/zauguin/SnapmakerUpdate) - toolkit to assemble snapmaker firmware, created by [@zauguin](https://github.com/zauguin)
+    - Firmware mods by community
+      - 💾 📝 [Use Dual Extruder to autolevel on any surface](https://github.com/Maycuz/Snapmaker2-Controller) - read the readme.
+Credit to [@Mayco](https://forum.snapmaker.com/u/Mayco).
+Forum thread where this firmware was first published - [Dual Extruder: bed leveling with nozzle i.s.o. proximity sensor](https://forum.snapmaker.com/t/dual-extruder-bed-leveling-with-nozzle-i-s-o-proximity-sensor/31613/16).

 - Overall Platform related
   - 💾 [Take a look at 3d Models from this list](#handy-files--models) - they have some mods modeled on them.